Peter Macfarlane's 2023 Solo Paddle of a Circuit of the Androscoggin, Kennebec and Dead Rivers

 Day 14 route on Google Earth imagery

 My inadvertent decision to do without a bug net was a poor one, although it was good to be out of the rain that fell last night.
 Mosquitoes bothered me until well past 11:00 pm and started up again by 5:00 am.
 Before that an errant and raucous bird began a solitary dawn chorus at 3:30 am, well before first light.
 I had finally drifted off to sleep with various scenarios running through my head.
-Now, in the morning, they had crystallised somewhat in to a clearer picture.
+Now, in the morning, they had crystallised somewhat into a clearer picture.
 I would head back to Stratton today, take a shuttle to Rangeley tomorrow and camp at the Rangeley Lake State Park, visit unseen parts of Mooselookmeguntic Lake on Monday, head to Lower Richardson Lake on Tuesday, visit unseen parts of Umbagog Lake on Wednesday, head downriver to Pontook or Bofinger on Thursday and finish on Friday, one day ahead of schedule.

 As I walked to the shower block at the far end of the campground I noticed two things: it was cold, uncomfortably cold, and the wind had shifted to the northeast, ensuring that I would have a headwind along the Chain of Ponds in both directions.
 I pulled out my thermal shirt once more, glad not to have mailed it home amid all the high temperatures of recent days.
 Breakfast was leisurely, and I set out on Natanis Pond at about 8:15 am.
 The sequence of ponds was familiar – Natanis, Long, Bag, Lower – but they looked different with cloud-decked mountains.
 Unusually for my experience of Maine lakes, these are relatively small and surrounded by quite high mountains.